Q: Does Bowie State University (BSU) offer degree-producing nursing programs?

 Q: I am a graduating high school student and desire to pursue nursing as my major.
 Can I go directly into the nursing program?

-Q: Can a transfer student to the University be accepted into the BS nursing program?
+Q: Can a new transfer student to the University be accepted into the BS nursing program?

 A: Yes.
 The transfer student must receive general admission to BSU as a full-time, degree-seeking student for the fall semester.
 Transfer students with 50 or more academic credits are encouraged to apply to the Accelerated BS Nursing Program.
 This program track accepts applications each spring semester and admits students for each summer.
 The student will meet with a nursing Academic Advisor to prepare for admission to the program.